VidTu/gyro/README.md

 > more sophisticated ways.
 Use a real hack client if you need the functionality
 > of this mod on any server.
 >
-> *This mod has be archived and will be eventually deleted.*
+> *This mod has been archived and will be eventually deleted.*

 # gyro